PedroAMC/ISEP-LAPR2/README.md

 It also contains multiple brute-force and sorting algorithms, used to analyse the performance of a center, with their complexity analised using discrete mathematics theorems.

-This application was developed using agile and GRAPS methodologies and all the developed functionalities can be viewed in the [docs](docs) folder, in the directory of their respective sprint.
+This application was developed using agile and GRAP methodologies and all the developed functionalities can be viewed in the [docs](docs) folder, in the directory of their respective sprint.

 In particular, it has: